Help for seniors from Kansas Agency on Aging centers.

 Aging Information/Assistance resources.
 Learn about the hundreds of assistance programs, social services, public aid, and support that is offered for older people, senior citizens, and their families.
 The Agency on Aging centers help people navigate the maze of services and government aid.
 Talk to a professional to learn about services such as:

 For information on these or other services and programs, call the Kansas Department for Aging at their toll free number of 1-800-432-3535.
+That is the statewide number.
 Or stop by or call an office below.
+Each will offer assistance (financial aid, material goods, home care or respite services) and more to the residents in their city or county.

 Southeast KS, 1 West Ash, Chanute, KS 66720-1010, call 1-800-794-2440 or 620-431-2980.